 St. Michael-Albertville has a placewinner at the state speech tournament for the first time in over a decade.
 Isaac Heieie finished in eighth place in prose to finish his senior season.
-He is the first medalist from St. Michael-Albertville High in twelve years and only the third person to place at state in school history.
+He is the first medalist from in twelve years and only the third person to place at state in school history.

 Also competing at state from STMA were Mike Papas in creative expression, Jed Rothstein in extemporaneous speaking, and Michael Bruner and Katrina Budde in duo interpretation.